software-mansion/live-compositor/docs/pages/guides/offline-processing.md

       // highlight-end
     }
     ```
-    Notice that:
-    - The `required` field is set to `true` to prevent dropping any input frames from `input_1` input.
-    - The `offset_ms` field is set to `0`, as we want to start displaying this input from the first output frame
   </TabItem>
   <TabItem value="membrane" label="Membrane Framework">
+    Set:
+    - The `required` option to `true` to prevent dropping any input frames from the `input_1` input.
+    - The `offset` to `0s`, as we want to start displaying this input from the first output frame.

     ```elixir
     def handle_init(ctx, opts) do
       spec = [